shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

 Finally we ordered a takeout from a Mexican place, The Mex.
 Our vegetarian meal of burritos and enchiladas was savory and tasty.
 <br />
 <br />
-Day 3: Boscastle, St. Nectan’s Glen, Tintagel Castle & Merlin Cave
+<font size="6"> Day 3: Boscastle, St. Nectan’s Glen, Tintagel Castle & Merlin Cave</font>
 <br />
 Our airbnb hostess was a very lovely lady.
 She used to provide sumptuous breakfast every morning despite the COVID restrictions on the minimum contact.
 <br />